AgrMayank/arwaykit_flutter_demo/README.md

 # arwaykit_flutter_demo

 ARwayKit integration with Flutter.

 ## How to build?

+- Open the Unity project located under **unity/ARwayKit-SDK**.
- - Add your ARWAY Developer token to the scenes your are building.
+- Add your _ARWAY Developer token_ to the scenes your are building.
 - Add the Scenes to your Unity build settings.
- - Go to the top *Menu bar / Flutter / Export Android or Export iOS*.
+- Go to _Unity Menu / Flutter / Export Android or Export iOS_.
- - Open Flutter project from the *Terminal / VS Code / Android Studio*
+- Open the Flutter project from _Terminal / VS Code / Android Studio_.
- - Get the packages - **flutter pub get**
+- Get the packages - **flutter pub get**.
- - Run the app on the platform of your choice - **flutter run**
+- Run the app on the platform of your choice - **flutter run**.